Krishnaa-Reddy/idea-vault/public/docs/ARCHITECTURE.md

 ## ⚙️ Backend

 - Supabase (DB + auth + edge functions)
-- Cron jobs for reminders
+- Cron jobs for samrt reminders
 - _Redis (future: cache/queue; if the app scales by any chance)_

 ## 🔑 Authentication